Tough Guy Book Club is a network of men’s book clubs in local pubs.

 The Club was started by a couple of guys just like you.
 Guys who wanted to read more and connect a bit more with their community.
 Guys with something to say and not always the place to say it.
-We have chapters all over Australia where we first started, and have begun our invasion of the USA with our first Chapter opening in Portland, OR.
+We have chapters all over Australia where we first started, and have begun our invasion of the USA, the UK, and NZ.
 The next Chapter opens where ever you are, that’s how we do this, you just tell us where you are and we’ll come make it happen.

 Tough Guy Book Club is a chance to talk about anything but your work – It’s a chance to be yourself instead of your job.
 To read choice books by great authors on a wide array of subjects.
 To read books you wouldn’t otherwise.
 To talk with your peers, and participate in lively discourse.
 To meet cool people, to get out of your comfort zone.